Hi friends!

 These first 7 steps can be done in advance before the kiddos come to play.

-Turn each sheet horizontally and fold in half.
+Turn each sheet horizontally and fold it in half.

 Glue each half together.